-But sometimes you want to be your own captain.
-No need to hijack a boat; there are many opportunities for families to get out on the water by themselves, kayaking, rowing and canoeing.
-We've rounded up great New York City organizations that offer boating sessions on our wonderful waterways—and they're all FREE.
+With all the waterfront surrounding New York City, it's no wonder there are so many sightseeing cruises and fun ferries.
+For times when you want to be your own captain, there's no need to hijack a boat; there are many opportunities for families to get out on the water by themselves, kayaking, rowing and canoeing.
+We've rounded up 11 great New York City organizations that offer boating sessions on our wonderful waterways—and they're all FREE.
 Ahoy!

 Brooklyn Bridge Park Boathouse – Dumbo